flenniken/statictea/docs/runFunction.md

 # funLt_ffb

-Return true when the a is less than b.
+Return true when a float is less then another float.

 ~~~
 lt(a: float, b: float) bool